Konstantin8105/Contribution_Guide_RU/README.md

 Copy and run this script locally in your command line terminal.
 (On a Windows computer using cmd you should instead follow the instructions in the yellow box to run the command.
-If you are using git-bash use the same script as *nix.)
+If you are using git-bash use the same script as `*nix`.)